AndreFratelli/Open-Grants-Program/applications/uplink.md

 * Damaris Valero, Global Business Development: Damaris is a former entrepreneur with over 20 years of experience in business development.
 She founded a 15 year old independent production company headquartered in Miami and with offices abroad.
 Her fields of interest and expertise are business development and marketing strategy, with an emphasis on building and expanding companies globally.
 She is the author of the book “Branded Entertainment: Dealmaking Strategies & Techniques for Industry Professionals”.
 As a blockchain enthusiast and collaborator, she’s avid for the success of this fast growing global technology.
 Damaris is a builder of strategic partnerships with global and local partners, from government to telcos and companies that are looking to make a positive impact on connecting the world.
 Damaris is a content creator, director, writer and producer.
 She’s a creative leader on commissioned productions and development deals for new content ideas in multiple markets worldwide (Latin America and Europe).

-* Aldrin D’Souza, Business Developer: Aldrin is passionate about building impactful businesses for the Next Billion User markets.
+* Aldrin D’Souza, Product Manager: Aldrin is passionate about building impactful businesses for the Next Billion User markets.
 He has a background in Telecommunications Engineering.
 Based in Canada, his expertise in understanding the potential of mesh networks and its product-market fit started as a former product manager and business analyst at RightMesh, where he conducted a successful ICO.
 Through his market research, he has implemented unique business models that harness the opportunities native to mesh networking.

 * Karolina Stawinska, Head of Partnerships: Karolina has eight years of HR experience sourcing innovative startups and recruiting high performance leadership teams in 52 countries.
 Across her career, she worked with various multinationals, the European Parliament, United Nations agencies, international NGOs and leading accelerator programs including Founders Factory, China Start and the Kairos K50.
 Among her HR experiences she was responsible for recruiting and supporting a community of over 1,200 successful millennial entrepreneurs at the Kairos Society.
 Karolina enjoys bringing multiple stakeholders together at hackathons, co-creating solutions that have the potential to push the world forward.
 She has organised and judged various startup competitions.
 Karolina is a self-starter with a passion for people and discovering young talent.
 She possesses strong interpersonal, teamwork and cross-cultural communication skills through direct sales and leadership positions.